22: Sophia Chang – How To Go From Student To Full Time Illustrator

 Be a Creative Alchemist with Sophia Chang

-Sophia Chang is one of the most impressive artists and designers working on the illustration scene today.
+Sophia Chang is one of the most impressive Creative Alchemists working on the illustration scene today.
 She has beautifully balanced her creative influences with her own unique artistic voice to create work that is truly original and impressive.
 She’s also hustled hard, taken full advantage of internship opportunities, and really pounded the pavement on her mission to build a successful career as a freelancer.

 I truly admire Sophia.
 She’s an incredible talent and just a really cool person.
 I want to take a moment to acknowledge her today for her contributions to the art world.
 I genuinely look forward to watching her career continue to unfold and take her to new places and opportunities she’s never dreamed of.